When, exactly, should your marketing team hand off a lead to the sales team?

-The transfer between marketing and sales is time-sensitive.
+And the transfer between marketing and sales is definitely time-sensitive.
 It will have a significant impact on whether a lead eventually becomes a customer.
-Put simply; time kills deals.
+Put simply, time kills deals.

 Transfer leads too early, and your sales team will waste time with prospects who aren’t ready to buy and or are just not a good fit.
 Transfer to sales too late, you’ll likely end up losing deals to more timely competitors.

-The criteria for delivering MQL’ should be evaluated continuously because your sales funnel requirements will need to adapt to your company’s changing needs as you grow and expand.
+The criteria for delivering MQLs should be evaluated continuously because your sales funnel requirements will need to adapt to your company’s changing needs as you grow and expand.

 - Clarifying terms and definitions in the sales funnel